-Even if you're considering the 10-hour prepaid block, please note that Charlie would prefer you not purchase a first block in advance of our engagement but wait until after an initial consultation by phone/web, to make sure that his services and approach are suited to your requirements.
-If, during that call, the decision is made to proceed, you can either make the purchase before proceeding, or make it after the fact, but the hours spent on that and any subsequent engagements will be deducted against the block once purchased.
-(In other words, you don't pay a penalty of the full rate for not "pre-paying" before deciding to go with the 10-hour block.)
+If you're considering the 10-hour prepaid retainer, please note that Charlie would prefer you not purchase it in advance of our first engagement but wait until after our initial consultation session, to make sure that his services and approach are suited to your requirements.
+If, during or after that call, you decide to go with the retainer, the hours spent on that and any subsequent engagements will be deducted against the retainer once purchased.
+(In other words, you don't pay a penalty of the full rate for not "pre-paying" before deciding to go with the 10-hour retainer.)

 For "short-term" or "multi-day" engagements, contact Charlie instead and after arranging the engagement, an invoice will be provided for services at the end of the engagement week.
 (See the previous section for more details on engagement types, rates, etc.)

 Payment may be made either:

 - by credit card (via link provided in invoice sent via email, as just discussed)

 - by check (using contact details in invoice and above)

 - by electronic funds transfer (favored often by those overseas.
 SWIFT code, acct #, and other details available on request)

 Footnotes (show/hide details)

-If you choose the "Short-term/hourly" consulting, Charlie understands that it's possible on rare occasions your problem may not be solved in the time spent together, or that some of the time may not fully meet your satisfaction, so he offers a satisfaction guarantee.
-If you don't feel that the time with him (some or all) was worthwhile, just indicate so either during the call (again, whereby you can control how much time is spent on any topic) or even after the fact, and the billing will be adjusted to your satisfaction.
+Charlie understands that it's possible on rare occasions your problem may not be solved in the time spent together, or that some of the time may not fully meet your satisfaction, so he offers a complete satisfaction guarantee.
+If you feel that some of the time with him was not worthwhile, just indicate so either during the call (again, you can control how much time is spent on any topic) or even after the fact, and the billing will be adjusted to your satisfaction.
 Fortunately this is something that rarely happens, but it has happened and the offer is sincere.

 2About pre-paid 10 hour retainer: